 Who we help

-This project targets women who are reaching the end of their working lives in sex work, prioritising those:
+This project targets women who are reaching the end of their working lives in sex work, prioritizing those:

 Over 35 years of age